Cardi B Reveals She Was Sexually Assaulted At A Photoshoot

 Since topping the charts and becoming a household name, Cardi has become a hot topic.

-She married her rapper husband, Offset from Migos, in 2017 and celebrated their two year anniversary on Instagram, per The Inquisitr.
+She married her rapper husband, Offset from Migos, in 2017 and celebrated their two-year anniversary on Instagram, per The Inquisitr.

 They have a daughter together, Kulture, who she gave birth to in 2017.